Who Is Edie Falco?

 Edie Falco was born on July 5, 1963, in Brooklyn, New York.
 The daughter of jazz drummer Frankie Falco and actress Judith Loney, Falco graduated from the State University of New York at Purchase in 1986.

-After wrapping The Sopranos in 2007, Falco made several appearances on the Golden Globe-winning comedy, 30 Rock, starring Alec Baldwin and Tina Fey.
-Falco earned an Emmy nomination for her guest appearance on the show.
-In 2009, she signed a deal with Showtime to star in the new drama Nurse Jackie.
-The show premiered in June 2009.
+After wrapping The Sopranos in 2007, Falco made several appearances on the Golden Globe-winning comedy 30 Rock, starring Alec Baldwin and Tina Fey, earning an Emmy nomination for a guest appearance on the show.

 In 2009 Falco signed a deal with Showtime to star in Nurse Jackie.
 Portraying a character who struggles with issues like drug abuse and infidelity, Nurse Jackie brought Falco the sort of exposure and acclaim she enjoyed during her time with The Sopranos, including an Emmy win and numerous other nominations.
 The show ended its run after seven seasons in 2015.

 In the meantime, the actress continued to work on other projects.
 She appeared in a 2011 Broadway production of The House of Blue Leaves with Jennifer Jason Leigh and Ben Stiller, earning a Tony Award nomination for her efforts.